Walk a Mile in My Pradas

 Walk a Mile in My Pradas is a 2011 American gay body-switching romantic comedy film directed by Joey Sylvester.

 A magic Christmas ornament turns two men's lives upside down when homophobic Tony starts preferring men two weeks before his wedding and his gay co-worker Steve finds himself blossoming into a ladies' man.

 It was filmed in locations such as Hollywood and Silver Lake, Los Angeles, California.

 It was Nathaniel Marston's final film, before he was involved in a car crash that led to his death.

 Plot

-On a new jobsite, homophobic construction worker Tony (Nathaniel Marston) and a gay co-worker Steve, (Tom Archdeacon) meet and instantly hate each other.
-With Tony making life on the site unbearable for Steve.
+On a new jobsite, homophobic construction worker Tony (Nathaniel Marston) and a gay co-worker Steve, (Tom Archdeacon) meet and instantly hate each other, with Tony making life on the site unbearable for Steve.
 Then at a party, both wishes that the other would switch lifestyles, a magical Christmas tree angel glows.
 Later, the two find a transformation has taken place.
-Tony begins acting strange he starts to like cooking and also cruising guys in Gay bars, while Steve, to the dismay of lover Michael (Emrhys Cooper), begins to check out and fancy girls.
-Tony finds that his gay intolerance is due to his Italian Catholic parents (Dee Wallace, Mike Starr) and his school teacher Sister Betty (Bunny Levine).
-Both try to fix things to return to normal before the wedding of Tony.
+Tony begins acting strange; he starts to like cooking and cruising guys in gay bars, while Steve, to the dismay of lover Michael (Emrhys Cooper), begins to check out and fancy girls.
+Tony finds that his gay intolerance is due to his Italian Catholic parents (Dee Wallace, Mike Starr) and his schoolteacher Sister Betty (Bunny Levine).
+Both try to fix things to return to normal before Tony's wedding.